🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Marine-grade Better Boat Epoxy Resin is an excellent resin.
 It works exceptionally well for wetting out surfaces as well as a coating.
 It also has exceptional curative characteristics.

+Epoxy resin resists micro-cracking and is an excellent moisture barrier.
 Epoxy sticks to many materials, including wood, metal and cured polyester laminate.
 It also creates a strong bond with graphite.

+When comparing resins, polyester resin is more difficult to use and takes some practice to get it right.
+Epoxy is safer than polyester resin, which creates a strong, toxic odor and is highly flammable.
 Epoxy resin for boats, however, produces fewer fumes.
 Also, most epoxies can withstand temperatures of up to 150-degrees.

 You Can Count on Fiberglass Epoxy Resin

-Epoxy resin emerged on the boating scene in the mid-80s.
+Epoxy resin emerged on the boating scene in the mid-'80s.
 Before then, most people fixed their boats using polyester resin.
 Typically, only those with a lot of experience working with it got it right.

 Some boating experts suggest that the larger the repair, the more important it is that you use epoxy resin for your boat.
 The concern here is over shrinkage.